bajwan/263/sorting/PITCHME.md

 - the lengths of all the keys to be the same; we'll say the length is *k*
 - each element in *k* must be between some min and max value
+---
+The algorithm works in phases; at each phase it sorts via the "digits" of *k*, going from least significant to most significant.
+The following image illustrates on integers:
 ---?image=./sorting/images/radix.png&size=auto
+---
+Of interest is that we can sort strings this way as well, if they are the same length (or if we pad them to be).
+This works since each character in the string has as underlying value that is within a fixed range.